Porcupine Properties, LLC

 What wallets are supported?

-Some options are Blockstream Green (recommended), Blockstream Jade (hardware wallet), and SideSwap.
+Some options are the Blockstream App (recommended), Blockstream Jade (hardware wallet), and SideSwap.
 AMP exposes a public API, and Blockstream offers the Green Development Kit, so any wallet can freely add support.